 With Bad Credit

-Apply for a short-term loan for emergency financial assistance.
+Request a short-term loan for emergency financial assistance.
 If you are a single mother with bad credit, you may find a handful of expensive options.
 A network of subprime lenders will review your qualifications, and if approved will transfer money into your bank account electronically within days.